BTS: K-pop boy band racism storm hits German radio station | DW | 26.02.2021

-A Bavarian radio station is at the center of an internet storm after a presenter upset fans of K-pop boy band BTS.
-The host was quickly accused of racism after comparing the band to the coronavirus.
+A Bavarian radio station is at the center of an internet storm after a presenter upset fans of K-pop band BTS.
+The host has been accused of racism after comparing the South Korean boy band to the coronavirus.

 "These little a**holes brag about the fact they covered 'Fix You' from Coldplay, this is blasphemy," he said.
 "For this you will be vacationing in North Korea for the next 20 years!"